Elizabeth Price (artist): Biography

 Price was born in Bradford, West Yorkshire.
 She was raised in Luton and studied at Putteridge High School before moving on to The Ruskin School of Drawing and Fine Art at the University of Oxford as a member of Jesus College.
 She continued her studies at the Royal College of Art in London, where she completed her MFA, and in 1999 she received her PhD in Fine Art from the University of Leeds.

 In 2005 Price was awarded a Stanley Picker Fellowship at Kingston University, London.
 In 2012 Price was in residence at Wysing Arts Centre.
 In 2012 (until 2013) she became the first artist-in-residence at the Rutherford Appleton Space Laboratory in Oxfordshire.

-In 2011 Price was awarded Arts Council England Helen Chadwick Fellowship at the University of Oxford and British School at Rome, where she realised The Woolworths Choir of 1979.
-The video was shown at Baltic Centre for Contemporary Art, Gateshead in 2012, in a solo presentation at Motinternational, London the same year and at Tate Britain, in The Turner Prize exhibition, which Price won.
+In 2011 Price was awarded Arts Council England Helen Chadwick Fellowship at the University of Oxford and British School at Rome, where she realized The Woolworths Choir of 1979.
+The video was shown at Baltic Centre for Contemporary Art, Gateshead in 2012, in a solo presentation at Motinternational, London the same year and at Tate Britain, in the Turner Prize exhibition, which Price won.

 Price was nominated for the 2012 Turner Prize for her solo exhibition 'HERE' at the Baltic Centre for Contemporary Art in Gateshead, where three video works were displayed: User Group Disco (2009), The Choir (2012) and West Hinder (2012).
 The 2012 Turner Prize exhibition at Tate Britain featured her twenty-minute video installation The Woolworths Choir of 1979 (which includes elements from The Choir), for which she was awarded the prize on 3 December 2012.
 The Guardian art critic declared the "focus and drive of Price's work, the cutting and the atmosphere, mark her out".

 Price says her videos take a year to make.
 She explained "I use digital video to try and explore the divergent forces that are at play when you bring so many different technological histories together...
-I’m interested in the medium of video as something you experience sensually as well as something you might recognise."
+I’m interested in the medium of video as something you experience sensually as well as something you might recognize."

 Prior to working as an artist, Price was a founding member, singer, guitarist and songwriter of Indie band Talulah Gosh, known for a series of successful indie singles released on the Scottish label 53rd&3rd, as well as BBC Janice Long and John Peel sessions.
 She subsequently made several records with Gregory Webster, guitarist, singer and songwriter of the Razorcuts, under the name of The Carousel.
 ‘I forgot to remember to forget’ was initially released on Price and Webster’s short-lived record label ‘Cosmic English Music in 1990 and re-released by Vinyl Japan along with a subsequent LP ‘abcdefghijklmnopqrstuvwxyz’ in 1994.
 Price was also a founding member of the never recorded, all girl group ‘The Katherines of Arrogance’ which included Amelia Fletcher and Eithne Farry of Talulah Gosh along with Jo Johnson (subsequently) of riot grrrl band Huggy Bear.